softmatic/skt/README.md

 Currently supported is signing up per email / password and Google OAuth.
 Enable both providers in Supabase > Authentication > Providers.
 In SKT, all relevant code resides in <code>$src/routes/(admin)/auth</code>.

+In Supabase > Authentication > URL Configuration, set the Site URL to <code>http://localhost:5173</code> and the Redirect URL to <code>http://localhost:5173/auth/callback</code>.

 ### Email / Password auth

 For email leave everything at defaults (disabling "Confirm email" speeds things up during development).
 Note that changing the user's email is currently not supported.